netcinematics/aWordza/README.md

 ## A PC App

 The company didn't go anywhere.
-Because I realised that the target market was... non existant.
+Because I realised that the target market was non existant.
 Also this was before GitHub, and also before JavaScript Open-Source.
 So it went into hibernation for many years.

 I still wish I would have written it in JavaScript because it would be a very powerful online engine.
 That is what it is transforming into now, in Web3.